Who needs renter’s insurance? Answer: anyone who rents a house or an apartment.

 But even based on the average renter’s insurance premium in your state, exactly how much you will pay will depend on several factors:

-- Replacement cost or actual cash value – this is a poorly understand insurance provision, but it matters with personal property.
-Replacement cost will cover full replacement of items lost or destroyed.
-Actual cash value will cover only the depreciated value of an item.
+- Replacement cost or actual cash value: this is a poorly understood insurance provision, but it matters with personal property.
+Replacement costs will cover the full replacement of items lost or destroyed.
+The actual cash value will cover only the depreciated value of an item.
 For example, an item purchased five years ago for $1,000 may have an actual cash value of $200.
 Replacement cost will be more expensive, but it will be your best friend in a disaster.

 The best way to find the best coverage at the lowest premium – considering all the factors above – is to shop between several companies.
 Not all insurance companies charge the same amount for different provisions or even look at your claim experience in quite the same way.